hoardd/hoardd-client/README.md

 - query time estimate: 3-5 min/1 million results

 ## Limitations
-- results are not deuplicated server-side. use cut/grep/etc to accomplish this client-side
+- email/password combos are not deuplicated server-side. use cut/grep/etc to accomplish this client-side
 - only CSV file format is supported
 - only email address and password are written to the file. this was a design decision based on the variety of different fields which could be present in a given leak